adem-wg/adem-spec/draft-linker-adem-wg-adem-dns.md

 Given a set of tokens containing exactly one emblem and zero or more endorsements, a *sender* can distribute this set via DNS {{?RFC1035}}, encoded as TXT records {{!RFC1464}}, as follows.

 For each such set, the sender MAY choose a unique *identifier* string.
-If the sender distributes mulitple sets of tokens for a given domain, a sender SHOULD choose such a string.
+If the sender distributes multiple sets of tokens for a given domain, a sender SHOULD choose such a string.

 Each token MUST be given a *sequence number* (non-negative integer).
 The emblem's sequence number MUST be `0`.